scotws/TaliForth2/docs/manual.md

 #### Differences to Unix ed

-(Apart from missing about 90 percent of the features, that is)
+Apart from missing about 90 percent of the features:

 -   The `w` (write) command takes its parameter before and not after the word.
 Where Unix ed uses the format `w <FILENAME>`, ed6502 takes the address to write the text to as `7000w`.